belgattitude/soluble-japha/README.md

 $ composer require soluble/japha
 ```

-!!! summary
+## Considerations

-    In short, **the bridge shines** whenever you need to use directly a Java library
+> In short, **the bridge shines** whenever you need to use directly a Java library
-    within a reasonable number of method calls.
+> within a reasonable number of method calls.
 Otherwise implement
-    **REST or RPC approaches** for first-class system integrations.
+> **REST or RPC approaches** for first-class system integrations.

 The soluble-japha bridge can be seen as a `function oriented` solution in
 comparison to `resource oriented` ones *(i.e. REST,...)*.
 From REST or even